schoero/unwritten/README.md

 A cli tool that auto generates documentation from your JavaScript or TypeScript project by utilizing TSDoc or JSDoc comments.

+> **Warning**
+>
-> WARNING: This project is at a really early stage and currently under heavy development.
+> This project is at a really early stage and currently under heavy development.
 It is not feature complete and it may not or only partially work with your project.
 You have been warned.

 ## Installation